How to choose the best site and site-engine hosting

 If a fairly static website is all you need, then you can build it using the website builder that comes with Namecheap’s Shared hosting.
 It is an easy way to build a website for newbies.

-This is a simplistic description, and the method has shortcomings, but the resulting sites are fast and light on your server’s resources.
-For agencies that make many one-off websites for clients, including taking care of the hosting, this rudimentary approach can be made to run on a simple shared server with multisite capability such as Namecheap’s Stellar Plus.
-At this point, you would also want to look into Reseller Hosting and transitioning to the role of broker of wholesale server resources.
+Websites built by CMSs are fast and light on your server’s resources.
+For agencies that make many one-off websites for clients with hosting included, this approach can be made to run on a simple shared server with multisite capabilities, such as Namecheap’s Stellar Plus

 Hosting for blogs

 The problem with tricking your site out with more and more powerful extensions can put a serious burden on your server.
 A basic, well-tuned WordPress engine can fit in far less than half a gigabyte of RAM when it is serving hundreds of connections per hour.
-But if you get hooked on fancy layout plugins and data-hungry SEO modules, then you might be in for RAM and CPU hits that make shared server hosting out of the question.

-Because so many bloggers want the same basic things, a judicious host can save resources by cleverly pooling some of the engine and plugin functionality across several blogs.
-That is why for performance, reliability, and security, the most economical solution could be managed WordPress hosting such as EasyWP.
+That is why for performance, reliability, and security, the most economical solution will probably be managed WordPress hosting, such as EasyWP.
 The hosting company takes care of keeping the core code and the plugins up-to-date on their security patches and implementing performance-boosting caching architectures.
-All you have to do is produce that content.
+All you have to do is create the content.

 If you are running a small store without too much traffic, then shared hosting can handle the load of one of these engines.